shauninman/libmmenu/readme.md

 * Power and reset buttons or custom hotkeys should not be bound by default (eg. Mapping "load quicksave" to L while convenient will conflict with the system-wide brightness shortcut and could cause an unsuspecting player to lose their progress.
 Mapping power and reset to START and SELECT is just cruel.)
 * Emulators should not draw messages on screen, "Press MENU to open menu" and "Loaded save slot 0" should be obvious.
 On such a small screen, these messages can obscure important gameplay information that can, at best, result in an inconvenient delay, or at worst, a game over.
-* Emulators should clear the screen to black before quitting so input feels responsive.
-* Emulators should default to integer scaling where possible or native if not.
+* Default to integer scaling where possible or native if not.
 (The one exception I've found is the [1.5x Sharp scaler][scaler] I created that prioritizes consistent stroke weight in lineart and text for scaling the Game Boy's 160x144 screen.)
+* Pause audio when opening the menu and resume upon closing.
+* Clear the screen to black before quitting so input feels responsive.

 [scaler]:https://github.com/shauninman/gambatte-dms/blob/trimui-model-s/gambatte_sdl/scaler.c#L116